Woman in a costume made from recycled plastic at an autumnal pond.

 Vernissage

-For one evening, the Futurium will be transformed into a mysterious underwater world.
-Bizarre sea creatures will fill the spatially extensive installation by Filipino artist Leeroy New.
-In spectacular costumes, the dancers led by choreographer Alvin Collantes will bring the fanciful world of the future between nature and artificiality to life.
-The Futurium and the Philippine Mind Museum in Manila will simultaneously be opening their joint exhibition project with a vernissage and a dance performance.
-In cooperation with international scientific partners, both museums are dedicated to the future prospects of the world’s oceans.
+For one evening, Futurium will be transformed into a mysterious underwater world.
+The extensive installation by Filipino artist Leeroy New will be filled with bizarre sea creatures.
+Dancers led by choreographer Alvin Collantes will bring the fantatstical world of the future, where nature and artificality converge, to life in spectacular costumes.
+Futurium and The Mind Museum in Manila will open their joint exhibition project simultaneously with a vernissage and a dance performance.
+In collaboration with international scientific partners, the two museums are committed to exploring the future of the world’s oceans.

 Programme

 The event is open to the public.
-Free tickets for the vernissage are available here.
-No ticket booking is required for arrivals after 9 p.m.
+Free tickets for the vernissage are available at futurium.de.
+No ticket booking is required for arrivals after 21:00.

 Further programme highlights